-On Thursday, June 27th, we discussed the realities of Dementia and Alzheimer’s with a panel featuring voices from many sides of the spectrum.
+Dementia and Alzheimer’s - A panel featuring voices from many sides of the spectrum.
 We were fortunate to have two representatives from the Alzheimer’s Association who shared with us the ten early signs of Alzheimer’s Disease.
 We were also graced with the presence of a married couple dealing with the disease who shared their story with incredible transparency.
 As our group listened to their story and the answers they gave to our questions, it was equal parts heart wrenching and heart warming.
 The love the two of them share is inspiring.
 The Tough Talk was informative and captivating.

-Our Tough Talk on Tuesday, October 8th helped us navigate end of life issues.
-The event featured a short video produced by Compassion and Choices and information from three panelists.
+Navigate End of Life Issues - The event featured a short video produced by Compassion and Choices and information from three panelists.
 Dr. Richard Loeffler M.D. represented Compassion and Choices, a nonprofit dedicated to improving care and expanding choices at the end of life.
 Jamie Sarche, the Director of Outreach and Prearranged Funeral Planning for Feldman Mortuary, helped our attendees explore their fears and misconceptions to make their best educated decisions, and helps loved ones maintain family relationships and have a meaningful bereavement.
 Rabbi Sara Gilbert from Shalom Cares Hospice brought her myriad experiences to share about hospice care.
-Through Tough Talks, A Little Help can help navigate these important issues!

-On the second Tuesday of every month, A Little Help has hosted its speaker series, Tuesday Talks.
+Before Tough Talks were coordinated, A Little Help hosted a smaller speaker series, Tuesday Talks.
 Below is a list of our past Tuesday Talks:

 - Energy Expert Dennis Brachfeld from About Saving Heat